 How to Eat Rambutan?

-Approaching a rambutan fruit can be intimidating, considering it is covered in spines that seem like a natural obstacle to enjoyment.
+Approaching a rambutan fruit can be intimidating, considering it is covered in spikes that seem like a natural obstacle to enjoyment.
 However, these tasty little fruits can be eaten quite easily, once you know the process.

-Potential Toxicity: Some people think of rambutan seeds in the same way as sunflower seeds or other edible seeds, but these seeds need to be cooked to neutralize some of the toxic components they contain.
+- Potential Toxicity: Some people think of rambutan seeds in the same way as sunflower seeds or other edible seeds, but these seeds need to be cooked to neutralize some of the toxic components they contain.